exchange12rocks/PSGPPreferences/docs/Set-GPPUser.md

 ```

 ### -LiteralName
-Specifies the name of a group which you want to change.
+Specifies the name of a user which you want to change.
 Does not support wildcards.

 ```yaml
 Type: String